godotengine/godot-docs/classes/class_audioserver.rst

 Set the sample data for a given sample as an array of floats.
 The length must be equal to the sample lenght or an error will be produced.

 For this method, a stereo sample is made from two samples.
-Thus, in case of a stereo sample, the array length must be twice the length returned by :ref:`sample_get_length<AudioServer_sample_get_length>`.
+Thus, in case of a stereo sample, the array length must be twice the length returned by :ref:`sample_get_length<class_AudioServer_sample_get_length>`.

 Trying to alter a SAMPLE_FORMAT_IMA_ADPCM sample is not supported.
 It will throw an error to the console, but will not alter the sample data.